replicatedhq/replicated-field-labs/instruqt/troubleshoot-training/02-troubleshoot-1/assignment.md

 ✔️ Solution
 =================

-A random deployment has been selected and scaled to 0
+A deployment has been scaled to 0

 Remediation
 =================